What’s Driving Telehealth Growth in 2019?

 Consolidating the telehealth industry is making these digital services easier to use and more accessible to patients.
 Instead of spreading out these programs and apps across different specialties within the healthcare system, patients will soon be able to move from one specialist to the next using the same program or app.

 Some of the best telemedicine companies are consolidating into larger firms to reduce certain barriers to care.
 If patients can access all their healthcare information using a single app, they’ll be more likely to use these digital services instead of having to download and use different programs for each aspect of care.
 This is becoming increasingly important for older patients and senior citizens, many of whom are living with multiple conditions.

-25% of Americans have multiple chronic conditions, those that last a year or more and require ongoing medical attention or that limit activities of daily living.
+25% of Americans have multiple chronic conditions, which last a year or more and require ongoing medical attention and limit activities of daily living.
 75% of Americans aged 65 and older are living with multiple chronic conditions.
 Approximately 71% of the total health care spending in the U.S. is associated with care for Americans with more than one chronic condition.
 Consolidating the telehealth industry can ease the burden of care for these individuals.
-Telehealth is changing at a rapid pace.
-Visit InTouch Health to learn more about how telehealth can reduce the cost of care and improve patient engagement.
+Telehealth is changing at a rapid pace; visit InTouch Health to learn more about how telehealth can reduce the cost of care and improve patient engagement.